marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 - It could increase the cognitive load for developers who might struggle to understand the purpose of each library.
 - It will require more boilerplate as each new symbol must be re-exported by the library's public API _(i.e. `index.ts`)_ before being used in other apps and libraries.
 - It might defeat the purpose of parallelization by over-parallelizing.
-- It could lead to highly coupled libraries or libraries that export implementation details.
+- Without [enforcing the boundaries](./03-boundaries.md), it could lead to highly coupled libraries or libraries that export implementation details.

 ### The right size